-This post will detail what term loans are and how they may be used to help your business.
-After reading this post, you’ll fully understand term loans and how they can help you achieve your business goals.
+This post will explain what term loans are and how they can be used by business owners.
+After reading this post, you’ll fully understand how term loans work and how they can help you achieve your business goals.

-Businesses require capital to purchase the assets needed to produce their goods and services.
+Businesses require working capital to buy the assets needed to produce their goods and services.
 The working capital requirements for businesses are often larger than the amount of cash available to the business.
 A term loan can help fund these capital requirements.

 A term loan typically has set payments (usually monthly) and a maturity date when the loan must be repaid.
 The full loan term is usually for more than one year.
 Term loans are often used to pay for fixed assets, but some businesses may use it for day-to-day operations.

 Next, you’ll negotiate whether the interest rate charged on the loan will be fixed or a variable rate.
-Usually, fixed interest works well when the prevailing interest rates are low, and a bank will lend to you at a low rate.
+Usually, fixed interest works well when the prevailing interest rates are low.

 When interest rates are high, a variable rate may be worthwhile, as you can negotiate the rate below the current interest rate.
 Ask your lender if you can have a rate cap implemented to keep the payment affordable.

 When you seek out a term loan, the lender agrees to give you a lump sum of cash in exchange for future payments.
 These payments are usually monthly, but you can work out other arrangements.
 You’ll agree on the interest rate, the maturity date, and whether there are any reset rate provisions.